JuKoWi/hotcent_fork_dipole/README.md

 functionals available through GPAW (and LibXC if GPAW has been linked to it).
 When applying the density superposition scheme, the choice is currently restricted to LDA- and GGA-type functionals.
+LibXC functionals can now also be accessed via the PyLibXC module (see hotcent.pylibxc_interface).

 ## Installation